Dr Kyle Erickson PhD, MA, BA

 While this remains relatively easy when a student sets their own research agenda, it is more difficult when I set the assignments.
 On account of this, I strongly believe in the use of a variety of assessment mechanisms and differing approaches to lecturers and seminars which Lampeter offers.

 My research has focused on how the Seleucids projected their identity as Greco-Macedonians to a non-Greco-Macedonian audience.
-This research forms the basis my collaboration with Professor A. Coşkun and Professor D. Engels on a book entitled, “Construction of Seleucid Royalty: Studies in the Politics and Propaganda of Antiochus I”.
+This research forms the basis of my collaboration with Professor A. Coşkun and Professor D. Engels on a book entitled, “Construction of Seleucid Royalty: Studies in the Politics and Propaganda of Antiochus I”.

 Our combined efforts have led to the creation of a Seleucid Study Network, which has held meetings in Exeter (UK), Waterloo (Canada), and the Classics Celtic Conference (Bordeaux, France), Montreal (Canada), Brussels (Belgium), Nippissing (Canada).
-The next meeting of this group will be held in 2019.

-Furthermore, it informs my other current projects on the Seleucid Empire and on approaches to the Hellenistic World.
+Furthermore, it informs my other current projects on the Seleucid Empire and approaches to the Hellenistic World.

 Another aspect of my work is the study of imperialism and the ways in which Greek powers negotiated with the non-Greek cultures of their subjects.